-Successful hazard mitigation depends in part on the application of MAT findings and recommendations to new construction and post-disaster repair and recovery.
+Successful hazard mitigation depends in part on the application of Mitigation Assessment Team (MAT) findings and recommendations to new construction and post-disaster repair and recovery.
 MAT findings and recommendations are used to establish improved disaster-resistant construction codes and standards, designs, methods, and materials.
 The transfer of information by FEMA to state and local governments, and the private sector is critical to this process.
 FEMA employs a variety of methods to disseminate this information.

 FEMA sponsors and produces: